linode/docs/docs/guides/websites/lms/how-to-install-moodle-on-ubuntu-2004/index.md

 ## Set Up an SSL Certificate

 Although not required, it is recommended that you secure your Moodle site using an SSL certificate.
-This guide uses [Certbot](https://certbot.eff.org) to request and downloads a free certificate from [Let's Encrypt](https://letsencrypt.org).
+This guide uses [Certbot](https://certbot.eff.org) to create a free certificate from [Let's Encrypt](https://letsencrypt.org).

 1. Update the [Snap](https://snapcraft.io/docs/getting-started) app store.
-Snap provides application bundles that work across major Linux distributions and comes by default with all Ubuntu releases since 16.04.
+Snap provides application bundles that work across major Linux distributions and is installed by default with all Ubuntu releases since 16.04.

         sudo snap install core && sudo snap refresh core